Derived deformation theory of algebraic structures: The tangent Lie algebra of homotopy automorphims

+To conclude, for these mapping spaces to be Kan complexes it is sufficient to prove that the source is cofibrant and the target is fibrant.
+The source of each mapping space is cofibrant thanks to (1) (since $P_{\infty}$ is cofibrant in $\mathbb{K}$-linear dg props).
+Dg $A$-modules are all fibrant because fibrations of $A$-modules are defined by the forgetful functor and every complex over a field is fibrant.
+Moreover, fibrant $A$-linear dg props are the aritywise fibrant ones, so every $A$-linear dg prop is fibrant.
+This concludes the proof. \end{proof} These compatibilities allow us to get the functoriality, up to homotopy, of the $\infty$-action we are going to consider below.

-where $\pi$ is a Kan fibration obtained by simplicial Borel construction and the horizontal maps are weak equivalences of simplicial sets, inducing an equivalence of derived prestack groups. \end{prop} We first need to define the action of $haut_{\mathbb{K}}(X)$ on $P_{\infty}\{X\}$: \begin{lem} There is an $\infty$-action of the derived prestack group $\underline{haut}(X)$ on $\underline{P_{\infty}\{X\}}$. \end{lem} \begin{proof} We have an equivalence $haut(X)\simeq fhaut(X)$, where $fhaut(X)$ is the simplicial submonoid of $haut(X)$ whose vertices are the self acyclic fibrations $X\stackrel{\sim}{\rightarrow}X$.
-This equivalence is simply given by the functorial factorization properties of the underlying model category (which replace functorially any weak equivalence by a weakly equivalent acyclic fibration), implying that every self-weak equivalence of $X$ is in the connected component of a self acyclic fibration of $X$.
-We then define the map
+First, let us point out that we have a natural equivalence $haut(X)\simeq fhaut(X)$, where $fhaut(X)$ is the simplicial submonoid of $haut(X)$ whose vertices are the self acyclic fibrations $X\stackrel{\sim}{\rightarrow}X$.
+This equivalence is simply given by the functorial factorization properties of the underlying model category (which replace functorially any weak equivalence by a weakly equivalent acyclic fibration), implying that every self-weak equivalence of $X$ is in the connected component of a self acyclic fibration of $X$ (recall that every complex over a field is both fibrant and cofibrant, so $X$ is already a fibrant-cofibrant object).